An anime OVA for Miraculous Ladybug is in the works, which might satisfy the 2D fans.

 Mis-blamed: Some fans complain that the dubbers of the English version ruined the dialogue by putting in ridiculous words and phrases, especially "evilize."
 However, it was the show's writers at ZAG, not English dubbers, who wrote the English version, which the animation of the show was built around.
 Thomas Astruc even admitted that "evilize" was his idea.

-Moral Event Horizon: Hawkmoth's choice of victim in "La Marionettiste" Manon, a young child led some fans to believe that he crossed it.
+Moral Event Horizon: Hawkmoth's choice of victim in "La Marionettiste" Manon, a young child led some fans to believe that he crossed it, and it's kind of hard to blame them, even if he did treat her better than most of his victims.

 In "Lady Wifi", Marinette recognizes that Alya is the Villain of the Week by the charm on her cell phone.
 It may not seem narm-y, until you see that aside from her outfit and mask, she looks exactly the same as she always does.
-It becomes even more so in "Robocop" when Sabrina is able to immediately recognize that the Robocop is her dad even though his face and outfit is obscured.
+It becomes even more so in "Rogercop" when Sabrina is able to immediately recognize that Rogercop is her dad even though his face and outfit is obscured.

 A few have started calling the ship Chatbug or — more straightforwardly — Catbug.